Good reasons to buy

 - And subtract any state benefits you get at the moment, or any you may receive in the future

+This should give you a rough idea of how much you'll need.
 Once you have worked this out, you'll have a pretty good idea of what sort of amount you'll need.
 Of course, it all depends on what you can afford.
-But we think having some Serious Illness Benefit is better than having none at all.
+But even just a little bit of Serious Illness Benefit could be better than having none at all.

 How does the Serious Illness Benefit option work?

 Serious Illness Benefit is an option that you can add for an additional cost when you take out a Life Insurance policy.
-You can’t hold it on its own or choose to add it at a later date.
+It is a protection policy only with no cash-in value.
+You can’t choose this cover on its own, or choose to add it at a later date.

-You choose the amount of cover you want and this will always be paid as a lump sum.
-You can have up to £350,000 of cover dependant on your age.
+Choose the amount of cover you want and, in the event of a successful claim, it'll be paid as a lump sum.
+You can have up to £350,000 of cover dependent on your age.
 The amount of cover stays the same whilst you are covered – which is the same length of time as the Life Insurance policy.